ArminJo/ServoEasing/README.md

 ## Reducing library size
 If you have only one or two servos, then you can save program space by using Lightweight Servo library .
 This saves 742 bytes FLASH and 42 bytes RAM.<br/>
-If you do not need the more complex easing functions like `Sine` etc., which in turn need sin(), cos(), sqrt() and pow(), you can shrink library size by approximately 1850 bytes by commenting out line 97 in ServoEasing.h or define global symbol `KEEP_LIBRARY_SMALL` which is not yet possible in Arduino IDE:-(.<br/>
+If you do not need the more complex easing functions like `Sine` etc., which in turn need sin(), cos(), sqrt() and pow(), you can shrink library size by approximately 1850 bytes by commenting out line 97 in ServoEasing.h or define global symbol `KEEP_SERVO_EASING_LIBRARY_SMALL` which is not yet possible in Arduino IDE:-(.<br/>

 # [Examples](https://github.com/ArminJo/ServoEasing/tree/master/examples)
 All examples with up to 2 Servos can be used without modifications with the [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR by by commenting out line 46 in the file ServoEasing.h (see above).